lokearm/armchar-swish/Ontology/README.md

   Instances inherit them from classes, but may define their own, in which case there is no conflict resolution.
   TODO: they are currently not correctly typed.
+    - in the example, `arm:hasLabel` is also used in lieu of `arm:hasName` and `arm:hasLabel` for saga and covenant.

 # The include files